 Labrador puppies are adorable.But they can also be a lot of trouble!
 Educating a puppy takes time and patience.
 Sometimes it can feel as though your puppy will never behave nicely.

 Puppies bite when they play, chew your best shoes, and dig up your lupins.
-These are all natural, instinctive behaviours that most new Labrador puppy owners are keen to prevent.
+These are all natural, instinctive behaviors that most new Labrador puppy owners are keen to prevent.

 Puppies also learn very quickly, to behave in ways that you do not approve of.

 You think he should sleep on the floor, he thinks he should sleep on the sofa.
 You think he should eat out of his bowl, he thinks he should eat out of the bin.
 This is what we might call ‘naughty’ behavior.

 The concept of naughtiness is actually a bit flawed.
-Usually, we have ‘trained’ the puppy to behave in a particular way, by providing a reward for that behaviour.
+Usually, we have ‘trained’ the puppy to behave in a particular way, by providing a reward for that behavior.

 If a puppy climbs on a sofa and gets a nice cuddle or a nap on a cosy cushion, he has received a splendid reward.
-And we know that rewards ‘reinforce’ behaviour.
+And we know that rewards ‘reinforce’ behavior.
 So the puppy is likely to do it again.
 If a puppy gets into the kitchen bin, he will be generously rewarded by some smelly and delicious leftovers.
 Another splendid reward.
 Again provided by you.
 So although you did not intend to train your puppy to do these things, you inadvertently did so.

 The three Rs

-Whenever you are tearing your hair out and feeling frustrated by your puppy’s behaviour, it is a good idea to think of the 3 Rs.
+Whenever you are tearing your hair out and feeling frustrated by your puppy’s behavior, it is a good idea to think of the 3 Rs.
 Whenever a puppy behaves inappropriately, we have three important lines of defence.

 In that order.

 The first thing to ask yourself is: “Does my puppy need to have access to this part of the house/garden/person?
 There is little point in trying to teach an eight week old puppy not to chew/dig/chase/bite all in the first week after you collect him.

 We need to remind ourselves from time to time, that a puppy that chomps his way through our chair legs and steals anything that is not nailed down, is not being naughty, he is being a puppy.
 Trying to train him not to do all of these things at once is exhausting and unnecessary.

 Restricting your puppy’s access to your precious things takes the pressure off the two of you and allows you to train the puppy at his own pace.
 We have talked about the importance of restriction for puppies quite a bit on this website.
 Last week we looked at protecting your garden from the attentions of your young hooligan.
-And there are several articles on puppy care and adult dog behaviour that apply this approach.
+And there are several articles on puppy care and adult dog behavior that apply this approach.
 Puppy crates and baby gates can make your life a whole lot easier, and help you to raise a happy puppy, if used appropriately

-Natural behaviours have a way of expressing themselves.
+Natural behaviors have a way of expressing themselves.
 If you prevent your puppy from chewing altogether he may become distressed.
 Puppies need to be able to chew, chase sunbeams and play.
 Your second priority therefore is to ‘redirect’ natural behaviors like chewing, from your own stuff, onto more appropriate items such as kong toys.

 There comes a point of course, when your dog begins to learn new ways to behave that the two of you can’t agree on.
 And when you want to teach your puppy new and better ways to behave.
 When you have reached the limits of what you can achieve with redirection and restriction, or when your puppy is ready to learn a new and better way to behave, retraining is the answer.

 You can find information on training your puppy on this page: Labrador puppy training

 In your absence

 Remember that ‘self-discipline’ does not come naturally to dogs, especially puppies.
 Dogs need supervision.
 If left to their own devices for long enough, most young dogs will get up to mischief.
 No matter how well you have taught him, if you are not in the room with him, your dog will not be able to say to himself “mmm, that sofa looks mighty comfy, but I had best lie on the floor as I am not permitted on the furniture.”

 So if you are going to be out for any length of time, put your puppy or young dog in a safe place where he cannot investigate the potential of ‘mains’ electricity or dismantle your precious collection of photo albums.